 How does CSS Perspective work?

-To enable 3D space, property perspective needs to be defined on the parent or if it's a child or single element child we can use function perspective().
+To enable 3D space, CSS property perspective needs to be defined on the parent, or if it's a child or single element child we can use function perspective().
 Child elements need to have any of the 3D values in the transform property.

-The perspective behaves differently based on what kind of element it's applied to.
+The perspective CSS behaves differently based on what kind of element it's applied to.

 When applied on the parent it enables 3d space on the parent element only.
 The classic 3d cube example shown by David DeSandro gives a basic understanding of how to make a basic cube with six simple div elements or objects.

 We’ll use this basic cube to understand the main properties and their behavior of the 3d space.

 3d properties: Accepts values with translateZ, translate3d, rotateX, rotateY, rotateZ, rotate3d, scaleZ, scale3d

 document.getElelementById('#parent').style.perspective = '<value>';

 Artists draw a horizontal line to represent eye level and select a single point on that line to draw other diagonal lines to guide the drawing.
 More like a railway track or road vanishing into the mountain.